khaled-farahat/vuetify-todo/README.md

 ## 📄License

-The WorldWise project is open-source and is licensed under the [MIT License](LICENSE) .
+The vuetify-todo project is open-source and is licensed under the [MIT License](LICENSE) .